DragonFoxCollective/SBEPIS-docs/Alchemy/Alchemy.md

-Alchemy is a core mechanic within SBEPIS.
+Alchemy is a core mech

 In SBEPIS, items are stored within item cards.
 Items have identifiers correlating to when a player “discovered” the recipe.